ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/asymmetric_inflation.rst

 Asymmetric Inflation Layer Parameters
 =====================================

-This layer implements an asymmetric variant of the inflation layer, by scaling inflation costs based on the planned path.
+This layer implements an asymmetric variant of the inflation layer, by scaling inflation costs based on the planned path to incentivize left- or right-hand navigation.

 .. figure:: images/asymmetric_layer_active.png
     :align: center